xianghao-wang/performance-portability/benchmarking/2024/README.md

 # 2024 Performance Portability Benchmarks

-This directory contains work-in-progress scripts as they are prepared for next year's performance portability update.
+This directory contains work-in-progress scripts for a 2024 performance portability update.

 ## Structure

 Each subdirectory corresponds to an application.
 For each application, there are:

-* A subdirectory with build and run scripts for each of the platforms in the study
+* Subdirectories with build and run scripts for each of the platforms in the study
 * A results directory aggregating the output of the run scripts
-* A common "plumbing" script
+* A common "plumbing" script `common.sh`

 For the platforms included in the study, follow the steps below to build and run an application.
 To use the scripts on a different platforms, paths and modules may need to be adjusted.